rootstrap/ai-job-title-area-classification/README.md

 * Sales
 * Other

 In the example, `CEO and Founder` would return `Business`.
 Two algorithms are studied:
 * [Stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)
 * [Multi-layer Perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron)

+There is an analogous project but it classifies according to the level of the position: [Classification of job positions by level](https://github.com/rootstrap/ai-job-title-level-classification).

 ## Implementation